WillKidd/ClipboardToKeystroke/README.md

 # ClipboardToKeystroke
-lightweight ahk script for typing the current content of your clipboard
+lightweight ahk script for typing out the current content of your clipboard

 usage: strg+windows+v